AGF Logo

 • You can also realize a capital loss, if your sale results in receiving less money than you originally invested.
 Capital losses can offset capital gains from a tax perspective.

 It’s important to determine where to receive your cash flow before you and your advisor decide what type of investment is right for you.
+Don’t have a financial advisor?
+Before you start your search, read about working with a financial advisor.

 1 Financial transactions that are dependent on the size of net income on the tax return include Guaranteed Income Supplements, Provincial per diem rates for nursing homes, certain provincial medical / prescription plans.